lidofinance/docs/docs/integrations/sdk.md

 ### Lido Ethereum SDK

-**Target audience**: contributors who want to interact/integrate with Lido protocol in JS/TS projects.
+**Target clients**: those who want to interact/integrate with the Lido protocol in JavaScript/TypeScript projects.

 Library for interaction with Lido protocol.